-Hip Hop music star Christopher Wallace, better known as Biggie Smalls or The Notorious B.I.G., was part of an East Coast-West Coast rapper rivalry that included Tupac Shakur and Sean “P. Diddy” Combs.
-A year after Shakur was murdered, Notorious B.I.G. was preparing to release his second album when he was gunned down at the age of 24 as he left a party in Los Angeles.
+Hip-Hop music star Christopher Wallace, better known as Biggie Smalls or The Notorious B.I.G., was part of an East Coast-West Coast rap rivalry that included Tupac Shakur and Sean “P. Diddy” Combs.
+A year after Shakur was murdered, Notorious B.I.G. was preparing to release his second album when he was gunned down at the age of twenty-four as he left a party in Los Angeles.
 The album soared to #1 on the charts posthumously.
 Notorious B.I.G. is ranked as one of the top rappers of all time.

-On the night of March 8, 1997, Notorious B.I.G. attended a large Las Vegas party promoting his new single Hypnotize and his new album.
-On the way back to the hotel from the party in the early morning of March 9, he and his entourage were attacked by unknown assailants.
-Notorious B.I.G. was killed by gunfire at the age of 24.
-He left behind his wife Faith, his three-year-old daughter T’yanna and his five-month-old son Christopher Wallace, Jr.
+On the night of March 8, 1997, Notorious B.I.G. attended a large party in Los Angeles promoting his new single “Hypnotize” and his new album.
+In the early morning hours on March 9, he and his entourage were fired upon by unknown assailants as they were returning to the hotel after the party.
+Notorious B.I.G. was killed; he was twenty-four years old.
+He left behind his wife, Faith, his three-year-old daughter, T’yanna, and his five-month-old son, Christopher Wallace, Jr.